hl395/Bert_Ontology/README.md

 2. Download and install MobaXterm (for Windows user only).
 3. SSH to Kong.njit.edu with port 22.
 ![alt text](TestBert/image/SSH_Connection.PNG)
+4. Use your NJIT credentials to log in to Kong.
+(To acquire Kong access, email arcs@njit.edu and cc your advisor to grant you Kong access and disk space quota.
+The initial Kong disk quota is 5G.)

 ### Install Anaconda (Local)
 To customize your own Python environment, you need to install Anaconda locally instead of using the Kong's global Anaconda.